Kentucky law capping insulin cost for many goes into effect

-FRANKFORT, Ky. — A Kentucky law capping the cost of insulin for many residents went into effect with the new year.
+FRANKFORT, Ky. — A Kentucky law capping the cost of insulin for many in the state went into effect with the new year.

 The law limits the cost of insulin to $30 per 30-day supply for many Kentuckians.
 The cap applies to people with state-regulated health care plans or plans purchased on the marketplace exchange, state employees and people under group plans, the governor’s office said.